inferret/infer/README.md

 ## Overview

-Infer is an Inference-Driven-Development (IDD) test suite for any codebase.
+Infer is a declarative domain-specific language (DSL) and an Inference-Driven-Development (IDD) test suite for any codebase.
 Infer allows developers to assert inferences about their code using HCL syntax.
 See below for examples.

 **Note**: Infer is **experimental** pre-release software, and as such all interfaces are unstable and subject to change.
 Please **exercise caution!**